Mining Noise: Optimizing the Social Acceptance of Mining Projects Through the Successful Management of Noise Emissions [Guide]

 Although exploration activities are generally of short duration compared to other phases of a mining project, they can still produce a significant noise disturbance.
 Excessive noise frequently leads to complaints, and can even bring operations to a halt.

-How to Avoid Noise Issues During the Exploration Phase
+How to Avoid Noise Pollution Exposure During the Exploration Phase

 Firstly, it can be very effective to install high-performance noise mitigation solutions directly at the noise source, such as our acoustic curtains.